Sutherland: Sutherland in popular culture

 In M. C. Beaton's Hamish Macbeth mystery series, the fictional towns of Lochdubh and Strathbane are located in Sutherland.

 Rosamunde Pilcher's last novel Winter Solstice is largely set in and around the fictional Sutherland town of Creagan, located in the Sutherland town of Dornoch.

-The ship captained by Horatio Hornblower in C. S. Forester’s book A Ship of the Line is called HMS Sutherland.
+The ship captained by Horatio Hornblower in C. S. Forester's book A Ship of the Line is called HMS Sutherland.

 The short story "Monarch of the Glen" by Neil Gaiman is set in Sutherland, and includes a discussion on the origin of the name.

 It is still common to refer to the entire Gaelic-speaking world with the phrase "Ó Chataibh go Cléire" (from Sutherland to Cape Clear) or "Ó Chataibh go Ciarraí" (from Sutherland to Kerry).
 Cléire and Ciarraí are Gaelic-speaking regions in the far south-west of Ireland.

+The 1987 song “Letter from America” by The Proclaimers mentions Sutherland as a place impacted by the Highland Clearances.